Mistralys/application-framework/docs/Documentation.md

 ### Icons reference sheet

-In the maileditor UI, open the developer menu.
+In the application UI, open the developer menu.
 There is a menu entry called "Icons reference sheet", which shows all icons available for the application.

 ## Buttons